 - Reporting including mandatory annual provincial reporting, Corporate Energy Policy directed reporting (Annual Energy Report, Annual Commodity Report Corporate Greenhouse Gas Emissions Inventory) and revisions to the Corporate Energy Policy.

-- Energy and utility data management: Quarterly Fuel Reports, fuel card management, rate and billing reviews containing over 2,000 meters’ data, and fuel tax credits.
+- Energy and utility data management: electricity, water and natural gas rate and billing reviews containing over 2,000 meters’ data, and fuel tax credits.

 - Energy Management Plans – Individual site and portfolio benchmarking of energy intensity, energy consumption and overall efficiency of Corporate built space.